Joschi3/launch_config_validator/README.md

 * YAML syntax errors / duplicate keys
 * Schema violations
-* Missing included launch/param files
+* Missing included launch/param files (unless `--isolated-ci` is used in the wrapper)

 before the changes land in the repo.

 ---